CentralArkansasHackers/mashadar/README.md

-# 🖤 Mashadar – The Ultimate Nation-State Malware Framework
+# 🖤 Mashadar The Shadow That Walks Without Tracks

 _"There is something worse than the Shadow.
 Worse than Darkfriends and Forsaken."_
 _"It does not serve the Dark One.
 It kills everything."_